diegofalk/go-video-packager/doc/high_level_design.md

 }
 ```
 Where `id` is a unique content id and `name` is the file name.
-The uploaded file will be saved locally under the `content/` as `name`.
+The uploaded file will be saved locally under `content/` as `name`.
 Unix timestamp is appended to the file name to avoid file overloading in storage.
 ### Stream
 A `stream` represents a packaging job.
 Defined by the following structure